 If you obtain a second-hand hutch, please scrub it out thoroughly with a recommended animal cage cleaner.
 This must be done some days before you expect to house new rabbits, as the timber must be allowed to dry properly before you prepare the hutch for its new occupants.

 No hutch can be too large, in fact the bigger the better!
-We recommend the minimum rabbit hutch size of 6ft (182cm) wide, 2ft (60cm) floorspace and 2ft (60cm) tall.
+The minimum hutch size for small or large rabbits is 183cm x 90cm floor space, by 90cm tall.
 If your rabbits are of differing sizes, please provide the sort of hutch and run in which the largest will be comfortable.
 They need to be able to stretch out lengthways, hop around, and stand up on their hind legs, otherwise they may experience skeletal aches and pains from being too cramped.

 There should be at least two rooms in your hutch.
 The main hutch area should have a wire front and be spacious enough for your rabbits to hop around.
 Their food should be kept to this area and, if they toilet there, a litter tray could be placed in an appropriate corner, space permitting.
 A sleeping area with access onto the main hutch should have solid walls and a door where your rabbits can retreat and relax with some privacy.